creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-05-GradientDescent-TheUltimateOptimizer.md

 - It only tunes the learning rate hyperparameter, not for example the momentum coefficient.
 - By doing a hypergradient descent, you introduced a hyper-learning rate which must also be tuned.

-This paper introduce an *automatic differentiation* (AD) method which:
+This paper introduce an *automatic differentiation* method which:

 - automatically compute the derivative
 - naturally generalizes to other hyper-parameters